-Susanne: “to study women’s individuality and create an archive of female portraits that position themselves apart prefabricated ideals of the cosmetic industry”!
+Susanne: “to study peoples’s individuality and create an archive of portraits that position themselves apart prefabricated ideals of the cosmetic industry”!

 The women who respond to a short online ad “Women sought for art project” are invited by Susanne Junker to come along to a photo shoot in her Shanghai studio.
 She asks the women to make themselves up – blind.
 Instead of sitting in front of a mirror, they sit in front of a camera.
 Without any further instruction or explanation, the women dive into the make-up.
 They have agreed to be observed during that intimate and private moment of making themselves "beautiful".
 Clearly, Susanne Junker’s project is no glamorous fashion shoot.
 Applying the make-up is not a particularly delicate or flattering process.
 At times it is almost brutal to see how they treat their faces – coating, powdering and painting their skin; pulling, deforming and colouring their lips, lids and lashes.

 The women reveal a great deal about themselves.
 Forbidden to check the colours and their handiwork in the mirror, they sit in front of Junker’s camera lens.
 It takes a certain courage to accept the imperfect, the strange and the ugly.